borland667/tools/docs/scripts/lmstudio_claude_bridge.md

    - `"modelDiscoveryEnabled": false`

 10. Replace the provider-facing model list with Anthropic-style ids that the bridge rewrites.
+Because the current LaunchAgent routes both paths to the coder model, the labels should say that too.
 A known-good example is:

 ```json
 {